nextflow-io/training/docs/nf_develop/1_03_pipeline.md

 !!! question "Exercise"

-    Run the `nf-core modules install` ass the `seqtk/trim` module to your pipeline.
+    Run the `nf-core modules install` command to add the `seqtk/trim` module to your pipeline.

     ```
     cd my-myfirstpipeline